Funding Opportunities

 Graduate Teaching Fellowship – English Class Support (ENG 105)

 The individuals awarded with these positions will assist professors in undergraduate Humanities classrooms (literature, creative writing or composition) during each semester of their first year and teach two sections of First Year Writing during each semester of their second year.
 TAs are required to participate in an orientation and mentoring group every semester and take a pedagogy course designed to prepare them for the ENG 105 classroom during the spring of their first year.
 All TAs must pass this course with a grade of "A," and be formally recommended by the professor, MFA program director and Humanities Chair before being assigned to a course.
 If a TA does not meet these requirements, or if they elect not to teach for any reason, they will forfeit their award for the second year.
-Competitive applicants for these positions will have experience providing instruction, particularly of composition or creative writing, in the classroom or workshop environment. *Note: this position involves 15 hours per week of work during the academic year.
-(Tuition remission per year: $10,000)
+Competitive applicants for these positions will have experience providing instruction, particularly of composition or creative writing, in the classroom or workshop environment. *Note: this position is paid hourly at the rate of $15 per hour for up to 20 hours per week.